Cyberlorians/Articles/LiveResponse_DC_Monitoring.md

 - **`-ResultSize` maxes at 5,000** per call.
 Use `-SessionId` and `-SessionCommand ReturnLargeSet` to paginate if needed.
 - It's not instant (can take 10-60 seconds) but it's reliable when filtered properly.
 - **Better long-term:** Don't query it manually at all — ingest into Sentinel and alert automatically (see Option 3 below).

+**Important context from [Tony Redmond's article](https://office365itpros.com/2024/12/17/search-unifiedauditlog-change/):** In December 2024 (MC955752), Microsoft tried to force all audit log searches to use "high completeness" mode — which was extremely slow (8+ minutes) and unreliable (frequent `InternalServerError` failures).
+They postponed the change on January 27, 2025, after backlash.
+For now, the normal (fast) search mode still works.
+But this signals Microsoft's intent to push everyone toward the Graph AuditLog Query API or Sentinel ingestion long-term.
+Don't build critical automation solely on `Search-UnifiedAuditLog` — plan for the Sentinel approach.

 ### 4. ExchangeOnlineManagement Module v3.9.2 — Connection Issues
 Common issues on v3.9.2: